jklzz02/Cities-Rest-API/README.md

 }
 ```

->**NOTE** there can't be two cities with the same latitude and longitude.
+>**NOTE** there can't be two cities with the same latitude or longitude.

-### City by multiple params
+### City by multiple parameters

-It's possible to use more params to narrow the matching results
+It's possible to use more parameters to narrow the matching results

 #### Example request with mutliple parameters